1 - Getting Started

 number: 80

-Create the prepared ingress in the spaceone namespace with the command below.
+Crete the prepared ingress in the cloudforet namespace with the command below.

 Connect to the Console